sfajfer/Master-of-Gu/gu index/Gu Index.md

 \newpage

 ## $\centerline{Transformation Path}$
 *Changing the users body temporarily.
-Transformation path gu masters rely on acquiring a full set of Gu for a particular transformation.
-When using all component Gu together, they form a killer move that the gu master does not need to deduce.
+Transformation path Gu Masters rely on acquiring a full set of Gu for a particular transformation.
+When using all component Gu together, they form a killer move that the Gu Master does not need to deduce.
 Transformation path is very balanced, but each transformation has strengths and weaknesses.*

 ### Frog Legs Gu
 *Rank 1 Carver*